 Telephone cooperatives are an example of democracy in action.
 The independent telephone industry was developed throughout the country by farmers who were unable to receive telephone service in the small rural communities where they lived and worked.
 These farmers pooled their resources to establish telephone cooperatives.

-As a DirectLink member, you can be assured that your local telephone company has had its members' best communications interests in mind every day of of each year since 1904.
+As a DirectLink member, you can be assured that your local telephone company has had its members' best communications interests in mind every day of each year since 1904.

 Canby Four-Line Switch has Grown Over the Years